-Natural Area or Feature: Provincially Significant Wetlands Boundaries defined by: Wetland evaluation carried out by an accredited professional according to procedures established by MNR.
-Evaluation and boundaries require acceptance by MNR Development constraint within boundaries: None - development is not permitted within provincially significant wetlands Extent of adjacent lands: Minimum of 120 metres - all development must have regard for a provincially significant wetland regardless of its distance from the wetland Development and site alteration on adjacent lands may be permitted where: EIS demonstrates there will be no negative impacts on the natural features and their sustaining ecological or hydrologic functions Significant portions of the habitat of endangered and threatened species An accredited professional in consultation with MNR None - development is not permitted within the significant portions of these habitats Minimum of 100 metres - new land uses and development proposals may not wilfully interfere with the habitat of endangered or threatened species regardless of the distance separation EIS demonstrates there will be no negative impacts on (a) the habitat values upon which the species depends directly and indirectly and (b) any related ecological functions Fish habitat - such habitat can be expected to be associated with all wetlands, ponds, watercourses, and municipal drains A qualified fisheries biologist Development or land uses that may cause harmful alteration, disruption or destruction (HADD) of fish habitat within watercourses or that may allow deleterious substances to enter fish habitat is not permitted unless authorized by the federal Department of Fisheries and Oceans Land within 30 metres (coldwater habitats) or within 15 metres (warm water habitat) or as defined by overlapping natural feature if present - HADD and deposition of deleterious substances must be avoided regardless of distance from the habitat EIS demonstrates there will be no HADD of fish habitat adjacent to watercourses, nor danger from deleterious substances, or, if the development is otherwise permitted and authorized by the federal Department of Fisheries and Oceans.
-EIS must also address Conservation Authority requirements (see Section 3.2.7)
+Development Development and site alteration on adjacent lands may Natural Area or Feature: Boundaries defined by: constraint within boundaries: Extent of adjacent be permitted Provincially Significant Wetlands Wetland evaluation carried out by an accredited professional according to procedures None development is not permitted within provincially significant wetlands Minimum of 120 metres all development must have regard for a provincially significant wetland EIS demonstrates there will be no negative impacts or the natural features and their sustaining ecological or established by MNR.
+Evaluation and boundaries require acceptance by MNR regardless of its distance from the wetland hydrologic functions Significant portions of the habitat of andangered and hreatened species An accredited professional in consultation with MNR None development is not permitted within the significant portions of these habitats Minimum of 100 metros - new land uses and development proposals may not wilfully interfere with the habitat of endangered or threatened species regardless of the distance separation EIS demonstrates there will be no negative impacts or (a) the habitat values upon which the species depends directly and indirectly and (b) any related ecological functions Fish habitat such mabitat can be expected to be associated with all wetlands, ponds, watercourses, and municipal drains A qualified fisheries biologist Development or land uses that may cause harmful alteration, disruption or destruction (HADD) of fish habitat within watercourses or that may allow deleterious substances to enter fish habitat is not permitted unless authorized by the federal Department of Fisheries and Oceans Land within 30 metres (coldwater habitats) or within 15 metres (warm water habitat) or as defined by overlapping natural feature if present HADD and deposition of deleterious substances must be avoided regardless of distance from the habitat EIS demonstrates there will be no HADD of fish habital adjacent to watercourses, nor danger from deleterious substances, or, if the development is otherwise permitted and authorized by the federal Department of Fisheries and Oceans.
+EIS must also address